 Processed Foods: Packaged and pre-prepared foods are not only usually full of sugar and bad fats but they also contain a plethora of other chemicals to help preserve and flavor the food.
 These chemicals are toxic and definitely a burden to both the detoxification and immune systems.

-Although food will always be your best medicine, there are times when supplemental boosters are needed and helpful.
+Although food will always be your best medicine, there are times when supplemental boosters are helpful.
 All the following have immune boosting potential.
 During the winter months I definitely make an effort to add in supplemental vitamin D, probiotics, and fish oil on a daily basis.

 Probiotics – we talked about the benefits of fermented foods above; a healthy gut is critical to a healthy and strong immune system.
 If it’s challenging for you to eat enough fermented foods, then consider adding a probiotic supplement during cold and flu season.

 Fish Oil – we talked about the benefits of omega-3 rich foods above.
 Much like fermented food, if it’s challenging for you to eat enough omega-3 rich foods, then consider adding in a supplement; especially during the winter months.

 Vitamin C – is probably the most well-known and accepted immune system booster.
 In addition to eating vitamin C rich foods sometimes an added supplement is necessary.
 I personally start supplementing with vitamin C as soon as the people around me (especially my kids) start sniffling and sneezing more.

 Elderberry – the berries and flowers of the elder plant have been used medicinally for thousands of years.
 Elderberry can boost the immune system and lessen the duration of cold or flu symptoms .
 Much like echinacea, I bring in elderberry at the first sign of infection or illness.